Industrial Shredders

 marijuana waste videos

 Shear shredders use two or more counter-rotating shafts with cutting disks to create a “shearing” action that cuts the materials into strips or small pieces.
 The blades are positioned to overlap, ensuring the material is effectively grabbed and sheared as it passes through the rotating shafts.
-Single-, dual-, and quad-shaft shredders can be sub-types of shear shredders.
+Single-, dual-, and quad-shafted shredders can be sub-types of shear shredders.

 Shear shredders can handle large volumes of material quickly and process many types of materials.
 They’re commonly used to process plastic drums, pipes, and other bulky items and are ideal for any application requiring precise size reduction.